 "You, lady, can't touch me," Damian stated.
 "You know that if I go, I take half your clients with me."

 Leslie smiled and it was not a pleasant sight.
 "Damian, darling, baby, sugarcakes, I have it on good authority that your clients loathe you as much as we do.
 Not only that, but Jason McFarral has offered to fill your spot immediately after we dispose of you.
 You might have heard of him?
-I seem to recall he was fairly popular with a few magazines.
+I seem to recall he was fairly popular.
 Get out of my sight, please."

 Suitably chastised, Damian turned on his heel and made a dramatic exit.
 Leslie was fairly confident he was heading for his studio, if not he would have to see how to get him back to it without losing face.